PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_searchrule.md

 #### 2nd Filter

-In this specific exmaple, we are going to create the 2nd filter that filter address group objects contain member match first filter.
+In this specific example, we are going to create the 2nd filter that filter address group objects contain member match first filter.
 Sending the request body contains below data:

 ```json